-Start your journey on the east side of North Wales, near Wrexham, where you will find 2 National Trust properties.
+Start your journey on the east side of North Wales, near Wrexham, where you will find two National Trust properties.

-The first is Chirk Castle and has been home to the Myddleton family for more than 500 years.
+The first is Chirk Castle which has been home to the Myddleton family for more than 500 years.
 The historic award-winning garden has clipped yews, herbaceous borders, shrub and rock gardens.
-There is a terrace with views over 9 counties!
+There is a terrace with views over nine counties!

 The second property is Erddig which is an 18th century country house and is one of Britain’s finest historic houses.
 The formal walled garden and romantic landscape park is home to the National Ivy Collection, a canal, pond, some rare fruit trees and 13 miles of footpaths.